 Initially established in 1966, Clackamas Community College admitted just 93 part-time students on its first day of operations.
-It's grown quite a bit in the 50+ years since those humble beginnings, earning full accreditation in 1971 and opening two additional campuses on its way to educating a total student body of more than 26,000 learners in 2017.
+It's expanded its reach quite a bit in the 50+ years since those humble beginnings, earning full accreditation in 1971 and opening two additional campuses as it grew.

 Students who don't live near the flagship campus in Oregon City can take campus-based courses at satellite locations in Milwaukie and Wilsonville.
-CCC offers nearly 110 degree and certificate programs in more than 20 areas of study, including art and media, horticulture and public service.
+CCC offers nearly 110 degree and certificate programs in more than 20 areas of study, including art and media, horticulture, fitness technology and engineering.